jefflester/minitrino/readme.md

 - Named volumes
 - Images built from a Dockerfile

 Labels should be defined in pairs of two.
-The covention is:
+The convention is:

 - The standard Minipresto resource label: `com.starburst.tests=minipresto`
 - A module-specific resource label: